 Baking, serving, and storing your food in glass is the perfect way to add safe sparkle to your kitchen.
 Glass kitchenware is free of lead and chemicals like BPA that are commonly found in plastics, which makes it the perfect material for your kitchen creations and ingredients.

 Fortunately for the klutzy cook, glass is not as fragile as it appears—especially brands like Duralex and Anchor Hocking tempered glass, which can withstand temperature changes or even being dropped without breaking.
 If tempered glass does happen to break, which actually takes a fair amount of effort, it shatters into chunks rather than shards, making for an easier and safer cleanup.
-Some glass, like Simax borosilicate (think lab beakers!) can even be used safely on the stovetop.

 Using glass bakeware takes the guesswork out of testing for doneness; a quick peek at your pie crust is enough to tell whether you’ve gone from browned to burnt.
 Unlike metal pans, glass bakeware heats very evenly, with few hot spots.
 Glass also retains heat for longer than metal, which means that your lasagna will stay warm long enough for you to get it to the table.
 Because of glass’ excellent heat retention properties, you may want to adjust your oven temperature down by 25 degrees to prevent over-browning.
 This precaution is especially important if you are adapting a recipe that was written for a metal pan, or if you are baking a treat that contains a fair amount of sugar.